OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ## Next steps

 Ready to create your first Word add-in?
 See [Build your first Word add-in](word-add-ins.md).
 You can also try our interactive [Get started experience](http://dev.office.com/getting-started/addins?product=Word).
-Use the [add-in manifest](../overview/add-in-manifests.md) to describe where your add-in is hosted and how it is displayed, and define permissions and other information.
+Use the [add-in manifest](../overview/add-in-manifests.md) to describe where your add-in is hosted, how it is displayed, and define permissions and other information.

 To learn more about how to design a world class Word add-in that creates a compelling experience for your users, see [Design guidelines](../design/add-in-design.md) and [Best practices](../overview/add-in-development-best-practices.md).

-After you develop your add-in, you can [publish](../publish/publish.md) it to a network share, to an app catalog, or to the Office Store.
+After you develop your add-in, you can [publish](../publish/publish.md) it to a network share, an app catalog, or to the Office Store.

 ## What's coming up for Word add-ins?